entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 1. Follow the first step of this tutorial [Create a Backup of the Keycloak Realm](../devops/backing-restoring-keycloak.md)
 2. Edit the generated JSON file of the realm with these updates:
      * Remove every `id` attribute in the file.
-     * Replace the properties `realm` & `displayName` with YOUR-TENANT1-ID.
+     * Replace the properties `realm` & `displayName` with YOUR-TENANT-ID.
-     * Add `YOUR-TENANT1-ID` + "." as a prefix to the following fields:
+     * Add `YOUR-TENANT-ID` + "." as a prefix to the following fields:
 `redirectUris` and `webOrigins` under `clientId` with `entando-web`, `YOUR-APP-NAME` and `YOUR-APP-NAME-de`.

-For example, if `YOUR-APP-NAME` is quickstart, and `YOUR-TENANT1-ID` is 2ndtenant1:
+For example, if `YOUR-APP-NAME` is quickstart, and `YOUR-TENANT-ID` is 2ndtenant1:
 ```
  "clientId" : "entando-web",
  "redirectUris" : [ "https://2ndtenant1.quickstart.k8s-entando.org/*" ],
  "webOrigins" : [ "https://2ndtenant1.quickstart.k8s-entando.org" ],
 ```
-3. Save the edited file as `realm-YOUR-TENANT1-ID.json`.
+3. Save the edited file as `realm-YOUR-TENANT-ID.json`.

 4. Log in to your [Keycloak admin console](../../docs/consume/identity-management.md#authorization), typically located at `http://YOUR-APPNAME.YOUR-HOST-NAME/auth`
 5. In the Keycloak admin console, click `Entando` at the top of the left navigation bar.
 Click `Add Realm` from the drop-down menu.
 Select your tenant's JSON file or enter the name.
 The `Enabled` button should be "On" to access a new realm.